Auburn, Alabama: Transportation

 Auburn is located in the southeastern part of Alabama and is accessible by Interstate 85, US 29, and US 280.
 The city also has a general aviation airport, the Auburn University Regional Airport (AUO) (formerly Auburn-Opelika Robert G. Pitts Airport), which is 2 mi east of downtown Auburn.
 The major commercial airports closest to Auburn are the Hartsfield–Jackson Atlanta International Airport (ATL) (Atlanta) and the Birmingham–Shuttlesworth International Airport (BHM) (Birmingham).
 Each of these airports is within 2 hours driving distance from Auburn and together they offer air service to most of the world's major airports.
-There are also two regional airports close to Auburn: Montgomery Regional Airport (MGM) (Montgomery) and the Columbus Metropolitan Airport (CSG) (Columbus).
+There are also two regional airports close to Auburn: Montgomery Regional Airport (MGM) (Montgomery) and Columbus Airport (CSG) (Columbus).
 Until 1971, neighboring Opelika saw daily passenger train service on the City of Miami.

 There is daily ground transportation between Auburn and the Atlanta airport.
 Tiger Taxi, Eagle Town Taxi, Spirit Town Taxi all provide both local taxi service and flat-rate transportation service to other cities.
 Auburn University provides the Tiger Transit bus system, which runs near the campus and to area apartment complexes part of the year.
 Lee-Russell Public Transit (LRPT) offers Dial-A-Ride services in Lee and Russell counties.
 Hail-a-ride apps available: Gata Hub.

 There are few sidewalks and no city bus system in Auburn.
 It is a heavily car-dependent community.
 It has received an award for being a bike friendly town from the League of American Bicyclists.
 The Auburn Bike Committee posts a list of bike rides and events.